maratai/craftery/leatherworking.md

 # Leatherworking
 - Valerie Michael. *The Leatherworking Handbook*.
 This is a good text and has especially useful details on gusset construction. **Recommended**.
+- Studio Tac Creative. *Leather Crafting Starter Book: Tools, Techniques, and 16 Step-by-Step Projects for Beginners*.
+If you get a single *introductory* book on leatherworking and can source it, this is the one.
+A beautiful example of technical writing, photos/diagrams included.
+This is a Japanese instructional text in English translation.
+There probably exists a Japanese instructional crafts text that has terrible technical writing, somewhere.
+I've yet to run across an example. **Recommended**.